Benin profile - Timeline

 2012 January - President Boni Yayi elected chairman of African Union for a year, beating Nigeria's Goodluck Jonathan.

 2012 October - A prominent business and several alleged accomplices are accused of attempting to assassinate President Boni Yayi by switching his medication for poison.
 They are later pardoned.

-2013 August - President Boni Yayi names a new cabinet after sacking its predecessor amid reports he doubted some ministers' loyalty.
+2013 August - President Boni Yayi names a new cabinet after sacking its predecessor.
+The new cabinet does not include the post of prime minister.

 2014 May - West African leaders agree to increase co-ordination in the fight against Nigerian Islamist group Boko Haram.